- Google, Intuit and many successful start-ups have popularized OKRs, and adoption is rising rapidly across industries.

 Google, Intuit and many other companies have made OKRs famous.
 They use them to ensure employees are focused on the right outcomes, aligned in pursuit of the company’s overall goals, committed to and accountable for delivering those goals, and able to make decisions more confidently.

 The OKR framework is especially powerful for organizations looking to become more Agile.
 OKRs reinforce such Agile principles as transparency.
 They help companies focus on real business outcomes rather than just features or output, and empower teams to determine “how” to deliver the “what” that senior leaders define.
 Each Agile team has its own set of OKRs and designs its backlog to deliver them.
-It’s no coincidence that many of the most Agile enterprises in the world, Netflix and Google among them, also use OKRs.
+It’s no coincidence that many of the most Agile enterprises in the world, Netflix and Google among them, use OKRs.

 “I’ve seen mature companies do turnarounds and change people and processes.
 No company is too young to adopt OKRs, and for no company is it too late.”